9 Tips for Hiring Experts and Avoiding Gunslingers

 - Check with others in the region.
 See if others have used a particular expert and what their opinion was related to that expert.
 In some regions, the pool of experts is small and the reputation of the expert may be known to other local insurers, independent adjusters, or lawyers.
 Ask if the expert has ever been disciplined by their professional association and if so, is it relevant to your case?
 Be sure to check with a number of people, as similar to expert biases, reviewer biases also exist for a number of reasons.

 In the future, when you are looking to hire an expert, be wary of the slick-talking gunslinger.
-They may present facts favorably, but that may be detrimental in the long run.
+They may present facts favourably, but that may be detrimental in the long run.
 Just because they are part of an organization doesn't mean they are impartial.
 Review qualifications and trial history, and verify that the expert is using accepted science, methods, and protocols that will stand up in court.